EUCAIM/Glossary/2-Glossary.md

 The ability, right or permission to act on data in a defined location [[16]](3-References.md#ref-16).
 Data access in EUCAIM will be limited to authorised individuals or organisations based on specific permissions or roles, and always upon request.

+### Data Act

+A forthcoming regulatory proposal within the European Union aiming to establish uniform guidelines for accessing product or associated service data by end-users of interconnected products or services.
+This regulation encompasses crucial provisions delineating the prerequisites for data space interoperability (Article 28) and mandates governing the implementation of data sharing agreements through smart contracts (Article 30), thus facilitating seamless data exchange and fostering digital innovation across the EU [[17]](3-References.md#ref-17).

 ### Data altruism

 Voluntary sharing of data on the basis of the consent by data subjects to process personal data pertaining to them, or permissions of other data holders to allow the use of their non-personal data without seeking a reward, for purposes of general interest, such as scientific research purposes or improving public services [[5]](3-References.md#ref-5).